Michael Lindstrom

 Research Experience and Interests

-Projects I have worked on / am current work on are below.
+Selected projects I currently work on are below.

 Current Work

-1. Neurodegenerative Diseases: Through the sponsored NSF LEAPS award #2316592 I am studying an assortment of models of neurodegenerative diseases and how they spread in the brain.
+3. Neurodegenerative Diseases: Through the sponsored NSF LEAPS award #2316592 members of my group are studying an assortment of models of neurodegenerative diseases and how they spread in the brain.

-3. Homelessness: Los Angeles, along with many major cities, has a huge homeless problem.
+5. Homelessness: Los Angeles, along with many major cities, has a huge homeless problem.
 Right now there are over 50,000 homeless people in Los Angeles, and the problem is very complicated.
 There is little understanding as to the mechanisms that yield such high rates of homelessness and how individual characteristic traits influence the outcome of homeless individuals.
-Read More. topic model of homeless populations

 Research Group and Teams